 In 2003, my mom, Bonnie J. Addario, was diagnosed with lung cancer.
 Her life changed from one filled with business and family obligations to a life defined by doctor visits, chemo and radiation therapy, and surgery.
 When my mom was diagnosed with lung cancer, my world changed as well.
-I was a wife, a mother, and an entrepreneur.
+I was a wife, a mother and an entrepreneur.
 Suddenly, I was the daughter of a cancer patient trying to support my mom on a daily basis while trying to find answers to complex healthcare questions.

-This handbook is the culmination of years of conversations with people affected by lung cancer, doctors, researchers, and just about anyone with any information relating to lung cancer.
+This handbook is the culmination of years of conversations with people affected by lung cancer, doctors, researchers ... and just about anyone with any information relating to lung cancer.
 I am grateful to our generous supporters without whom this handbook would not exist.
 Thanks to their willingness to support us and the lung cancer community at large, we are getting closer to our goal of making lung cancer a survivable disease.

 I want you to know that I understand the experience you are going through and I am willing to help.
-To contact me, please call our HelpLine 1-800-298-2436..
+Please feel free to reach out with any questions or concerns.